Swindon Town F.C.: 2000–2020

 The 2009–10 season would prove a vast improvement, despite the sale of League One top-scorer Simon Cox.
 The club maintained a play-off position going into the new year, and were at one point in second place with automatic promotion in their own hands.
 However, a slight slip in form towards the end of the season saw Swindon finish fifth, entering the play-offs against Charlton Athletic.
-Swindon won the tie on penalties and went on to play in the Football League One play-offs final against Millwall at Wembley Stadium for a place in the Football League Championship.
+Swindon won the tie on penalties and went on to play in the EFL League One play-offs final against Millwall at Wembley Stadium for a place in the EFL Championship.
 However, they lost 1–0 in what was their first defeat in four appearances at Wembley.

 After losing the final Swindon lost their top scorer Billy Paynter who joined Leeds United on a free transfer, and sold club captain Gordon Greer.
 Still, many bookmakers had Swindon as one of the favourites for promotion to the Championship going into the 2010–11 season.
 Inconsistent form left Swindon in mid-table for much of the season; however, a 4–2 win at Charlton Athletic in January left fans hoping for a late-season surge.
 Instead, top-scorer Charlie Austin was sold to Burnley and the team did not win again for 19 matches.
 When Danny Wilson resigned on 2 March, Paul Hart was brought in but failed to save the Robins, and on 25 April 2011 Swindon were relegated to League Two yet again after losing 3–1 to Sheffield Wednesday.
 Paul Hart was replaced for the last two games of the season by former player and current reserve and youth team coach Paul Bodin.

 Soon after the season ended, the board revealed that high-profile former player Paolo Di Canio would take his first management position at the club.
 After losing seven of his first 13 games in charge, Swindon went on a 15-match unbeaten run which put them into promotion contention by the midpoint of the 2011–12 season.
 After a defeat on Boxing Day 2011 to Torquay United, Swindon broke a club record by winning 10 consecutive league games, and by March they were well clear of the chasing pack at the top of League Two.
 They also enjoyed success in both the FA Cup, beating Premiership side Wigan Athletic in the third round before losing to Championship side Leicester City in the fourth round, and the Football League Trophy, reaching the final at Wembley, where they were runners-up to League One side Chesterfield.
 On 28 April 2012, Swindon, already promoted, guaranteed their championship of League Two on 28 April after a 5–0 drubbing of Port Vale at the County Ground.